aspose-tasks-cloud/aspose-tasks-cloud-docs/tasks/developer-guide/working-with-project-documents/get-page-count-for-the-project/_index.md

 ---

 ## **Introduction**
 This example allows you to get page count for the project to be rendered using specified time interval and given timescale, using Aspose.Tasks Cloud.
-Aspose.Tasks Clous is a REST API which can be used with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.
+Aspose.Tasks Cloud is a REST API which can be used with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.

 You can also specify format and Page size.
 ## **API Information**